-A parking permit will be assigned.
+A parking permit may be assigned based on availability or other factors.
 This permit must be hung from the rearview mirror with the numbered side visible from the outside of the car at all times when parking on Campus in your assigned parking space.